Clinical Depression Symptoms: Common Signs Of Mental Health Conditions

 The symptoms of depression can range from mild to severe and can be acute or chronic.
 Below are comparisons of the several types of depressive disorders in the DSM-5.

-Major depressive disorder (clinical depression)
+Major depressive disorder (clinical depression) and its connection to mental disorders

 Clinical depression is often another term for major depression (major depressive disorder), a type of depression that can be characterized as intense, long-lasting depressed mood and disruptive symptoms.
 Clinicians can use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, to review the criteria for diagnosing someone with clinical depression symptoms.

 According to the DSM-5, symptoms of major depressive disorder must be present for at least two weeks for a diagnosis.
 However, everyone's individual experience can vary.
 Speaking with a clinician can help you understand how to manage and live alongside your experience.
-Understanding possible variations between clinical depression compared to other mental disorders may also help you find resources.
+Understanding possible variations between clinical depression and other mental disorders may also help you find resources.

 Persistent depressive disorder